Benjamin Harvey Hill: Early career

-Hill voted against secession, but became a political ally of Jefferson Davis, who was elected as president of the Confederacy.
-When the Confederate government was formed, Hill transferred to the Confederate Provisional Congress.
+Hill was elected as a Unionist, but voted for secession in 1860, becoming a political ally of Confederate President Jefferson Davis.
+When the Confederate government was formed, Hill joined the Confederate Provisional Congress.
 He was subsequently elected by the Georgia legislature to the Confederate States Senate, a term which he held throughout its existence.

-At one point in the Confederate Senate, Hill and fellow senator William Lowndes Yancey had to be separated by other members after a bloody scuffle on the floor.
+In 1863, a debate between Hill and Senator William Lowndes Yancey of Alabama, a Davis critic, over a bill intended to create the Confederate Supreme Court erupted into physical violence when Hill struck Yancey in the head with a glass inkstand, knocking Yancey over a desk and onto the floor of the Senate.
+The attack was kept secret for months, and in the ensuing investigation it was Yancey, not Hill, who was censured.
+Yancey left Congress before adjournment to recover from the injury, and his health deteriorated rapidly over the next months before he died on July 27, 1863, of kidney disease.

 At the end of the Civil War, Hill was arrested as a Confederate official by the Union and confined in Fort Lafayette from May until July 1865.

 Later career

-Unlike many Confederate politicians, Hill had a long and distinguished career as a "reconstructed" Southerner and U.S. politician.
-He ultimately became a Democrat after the Civil War ended.
-He spoke out passionately against Radical Reconstruction and in the summer of 1867 made a series of speeches in Atlanta, the most famous being the Davis House speech of July 16, 1867, denouncing the Reconstruction Acts of 1867.
-His courage and eloquence enhanced his regional fame and won him national recognition.